Ultimate SEO vs PPC Comparison for Marketers

 Although Google is taking care of this problem (https://www.wordstream.com/blog/ws/2015/07/06/mobile-clicks), it isn’t completely fixed yet.

-So, while paying more than a dollar for every click you get on your ad, where there’s no guarantee the visitor will actually buy your product or service, you’re also losing value for your offerings, since most searchers either won’t click on your ad or will click thinking you’re probably not an authority in your field.
+So, while paying more than a dollar for every click you get on your ad, where there’s no guarantee the visitor will actually buy your product or service, you’re also losing value for your offerings since most searchers either won’t click on your ad or will click thinking you’re probably not an authority in your field.
+That sounds really bad.

-Since there are a number of modes for setting an SEO project fee, such as monthly, hourly, and per-project scales, which are widely practiced in the industry, it’s hard to establish statistical data on the matter.
+Since there are a number of modes for setting an SEO project fee, such as monthly, hourly and per-project scales, which are widely practiced in the industry, it’s hard to establish statistical data on the matter.

-Another reason for lack of data is the wide price range of SEO professionals and agencies (Rand Fishkin of Moz conducted a detailed study of the industry).
+Another reason for the lack of data is the wide price range of SEO professionals and agencies (Rand Fishkin of Moz conducted a detailed study of the industry).

-You see, once you’ve done your part of creating great quality content, promoted it and earned quality backlinks from authority sites, and found your way to the first SERP on Google, you’re most likely to stay there for a long time and reap rewards even after you stop paying for any SEO services.
+You see, once you’ve done your part of creating great quality content, promoted it, earned quality backlinks from authority sites and found your way to the first SERP on Google, you’re most likely to stay there for a long time and reap the rewards even after you stop paying for any SEO services.

-You may stop paying for SEO, but your competitors on the same page won’t get so complacent.
-In fact it has been our experience that the more successful an organic SEO campaign is, the more aggressive business owners become to get found for even higher conversion keywords!
+You may stop paying for SEO, but your competitors on the same page won’t become so complacent.
+In fact, it has been our experience that the more successful an organic SEO campaign is, the more aggressive business owners become to get found for even higher conversion keywords!

-Since SEO is much more than just reaching the top of the organic search results, it encompasses many more advantages that last, while PPC offers that one moment of attention where the visitor may or may not choose to click on through to your website..
+Since SEO is much more than just reaching the top of the organic search results, it encompasses many more advantages that last, while PPC offers that one moment of attention where the visitor may or may not choose to click on through to your website.

 This is a complex thought, but a valid one.
-People have tried this technique and it works, if done right, which is again something a professional or an agency could guide you with more effectively.
+People have tried this technique, and it works, if done right, which is again something a professional or an agency could guide you with more effectively.

 These are differences that we at SEO Resellers Canada always discuss with clients asking us to help them with optimization.
 As honest, customer-oriented business people, we believe it’s the client’s right to know their options before they decide what they want us to do for them.
 Then we deliver precisely that.